Special minors

 Methods minors may use two courses from the same subfield outside of their major subfield to satisfy the research tool requirement.
 For example, a student could offer two courses in international relations in fulfillment of the tools requirement, as long as international relations is not the student’s major subfield.

-The minor in political economic theory is intended for political science doctoral students whose research plans call for a strong background in theoretical economic models of political institutions and behavior.
+The minor in formal political theory is intended for political science doctoral students whose research plans call for a strong background in formal models of political institutions and behavior.
 The minor will usually include four courses.

-Students pursuing the minor should submit for approval by the Political Economic Theory Coordinator or the Director of Graduate Studies an application containing the following:
+Students pursuing the minor should submit for approval by the formal theory minor coordinator and the Director of Graduate Studies an application containing the following:

 Students are required to take: